Weller Academic Building, Third Floor

 The game design concentration integrates the College’s liberal arts course work with a strong foundation of game design skills and programming and hands-on practical training.
 The curriculum offers a foundation of traditional drawing, illustration, and art courses, in addition to courses in 2D and 3D modeling, rigging and animation, motion capture, game audio, storytelling, character development, operations, and game technology.

 Students learn from professionals in the field, are offered a flexible curriculum to pursue a minor program of study, and have opportunities for internships that help them develop real-world game development experience.

-Students will develop skills in operating computer game development tools and assessing their advantages and disadvantages.
+Develop industry skills in operating computer game development tools and assessing their advantages and disadvantages

-Students will use theoretical concepts and perspectives to explain and evaluate the development of games in various settings.
+Use theoretical concepts and perspectives to explain and evaluate the development of games in various settings

-Students will critically evaluate various approaches to game design and identify the elements which are likely to make for effective games.
+Critically evaluate various approaches to game design and identify the elements that are likely to make for effective games

 View the curriculum for Becker College’s design program: game development.Learn more about the game development curriculum at Becker